shishenyxx/DeepMosaic/README.md

 </summary>

-We are now providing a [singularity image](https://cloud.sylabs.io/library/arzoopatel5/deepmosaic/deepmosaic) to run DeepMosaic.
+We are now providing [singularity image]([https://cloud.sylabs.io/library/sanglee8888/deepmosaic/deepmosaic]) and [docker image]([https://hub.docker.com/repository/docker/sanglee8888/deepmosaic/general]) to run DeepMosaic.
 If you want to install and run DeepMosaic manually, please read through and follow these steps.
 The following steps could be performed in a command line shell environment (Linux, Mac, Windows subsystem Linux etc., whichever has the computational resource and >20G storage to run DeepMosaic)

 ## Step 1.
 Install DeepMosaic